Community activists try to help immigrants ahead of Chicago ICE raids

 The Department of Homeland Security says it is targeting criminals, and that the operation is being carried out in honor of Katie Abraham, who was killed in a drunk driving hit-and-run in January.
 In an interview with Abraham's parents released by the agency, her father said, "Katie was killed by someone who really could have been vetted and not been in this country.
 And she would be here with us today."

-Alderman Anthony Napolitano, who represents Chicago's 41st Ward, welcomes the ICE enforcement.
+Alderman Anthony Napolitano, who represents Chicago's 41st Ward, which has one of the lowest crime rates in the city, according to a CBS News analysis, welcomes the ICE enforcement.

 "Not only do we have crime rates that increase because of the illegal aliens, we've also had money that's being allocated that could have gone to other tax resources," Napolitano told CBS News.